 Teams can be more agile when the have the most up-to-date technology.
 Employee engagement is high when employees are empowered by the technologies that are available to them.
 Maintaining a robust digital workplace is key to sustaining organizational performance.Employee engagement is high when employees are empowered by the technologies that are available to them.
 Maintaining a robust digital workplace is key to sustaining organizational performance.

-Keeping employees engaged is critical to creating a positive employee experience and maintaining organizational performance in 2020.
-According to SocialChorus research ( 2019 Internal Communicator Index, our 2018 Comms Effectiveness Survey, and our 2019 Employee Engagement Best Practices Infographic) organizations are now prioritizing spending more budget on employee engagement.
+Keeping employees engaged is critical to creating a positive employee experience and maintaining organizational performance.
+According to SocialChorus research organizations are now prioritizing spending more budget on employee engagement.
 On the whole, embracing new technologies is important in keeping employees motivated and enabling them to leverage different digital skill sets.

 - The digital workplace can play a large role in unifying internal communications.